Army physical fitness standards seem to intimidate a lot of Soldiers.

 Your superiors, co-workers and peers should not have to ask you to get up to make a physical training formation.

-It isn’t about how many points you scored on Grand theft auto or how many beers you took down at the club over the weekend.
+It isn't about how many points you scored on Grand Theft Auto or how many beers you took down at the club over the weekend.

-Sometimes it just means cutting 45 minutes out of your playtime to focus on commit time.
+So, sometimes it just means cutting 45 minutes out of your playtime to focus on commit time.

 Observe your actions in your fitness past.